 • Medium Chemical Peels for Darker Skin: Medium chemical peels are typically made out of trichloroacetic acid and are suitable for patients who are not yet ready for the recovery time associated with deeper peels.
 They are great for surface wrinkles and superficial blemishes, as well as pigmentation issues.
 Medium peels are also the most suitable for patients who have darker skin, as deep peels may provide too much lightening to be safe for patients with dark skin tones.

 • Deep Chemical Peels for Intense Correction: Deep chemical peels are the strongest procedures that offer the most correction.
 They typically use phenolic acid and are suitable for patients with coarse wrinkles, sun and age spots, and pre-cancerous growths.
 Deep chemical peels take the longest, with the solution having to remain on the approximately one to two hours, and also requires the most downtime for healing.
 They are not recommended for patients with darker skin tones or sensitive skin.

 There are a few individuals who are not recommended for chemical peels, particularly deep chemical peels, as the risk of complications will be higher.
 This includes patients who have a history of heart disease, are prone to scarring, or who have a high tendency to develop fever blisters or cold sores.

 Patients worldwide use chemical peels on a regular basis to keep their complexion refreshed, and often because of the results being similar to that provided by products such as Fillmed.
-If you’re thinking of trying out a chemical peel, learn more about popular brands such as Filorga.
+If you’re thinking of trying out a chemical peel, learn more about popular brands such as peels made by Filorga.